patriciarrs/Frontend-Mentor-Recipe-Page/README.md

 #### List item marker and text alignment

+For the unordered lists, in smaller screens, the marker is vertically aligned in the middle relative to the text.
-By wrapping the text inside a `li` element with another element, it is possible to match the given design for the text alignment relative to the markers.
+By wrapping the text inside a `li` element with another element (`span`), it is possible to match the given design.

 The inner element should have `display: inline-block;` and then we can use the `vertical-align` property as needed.